 Findings show omega-3 fatty acids may help to:

 Studies show fish oil supplements can curb stiffness and joint pain from rheumatoid arthritis, and also seem to boost the effectiveness of anti-inflammatory drugs, according to WebMD.

 Non conclusive studies show that an omega 3 fish oil supplement may also help improve or prevent the following:

-For the most part, fish oil has no significant side effects and is regarded as safe up to 3 grams daily, according to the Food and Drug Administration (FDA).
+For the most part, fish oil has no significant side effects and is regarded as safe up to 3 grams daily, according to the American Heart Association and other qualified sources.

 Caution may be warranted, however, in diabetic patients due to potential (albeit unlikely) increases in blood sugar levels, patients at risk of bleeding, or in those with high levels of low-density lipoprotein (LDL).

 If you are pregnant, allergic to fish, or already have any kind of known health issues, you should check with your doctor first as a precaution.

 The following side effects may be minimized or eliminated completely by using a high quality fish oil supplement as opposed to the most economical (you get what you pay for): Gastrointestinal upset, diarrhea, increased burping, acid reflux/heartburn/indigestion, abdominal bloating/pain, and fishy aftertaste.
 Gastrointestinal side effects can be minimized if fish oils are taken with meals and if doses are started low and gradually increased.